 See my post The real significance of genealogies in Gen. 5-11.

-Then they claim that God made the earth and universe to look old, to test our faith or something (never mind that this is “divine deception” and a kind a heretical Docetism that says that things seem to be one way, but are actually another—docestism comes from Greek seems).
+Then they claim that God made the earth and universe to look old, to test our faith or something.
+Never mind that this is “divine deception” and a kind a heretical Docetism that says that things seem to be one way, but are actually another—docestism comes from Greek and means seems.

 This post is purposed to show that Christian believers who love Jesus and are his followers and who read Scripture and attend Bible-believing churches regularly—they believe in God-ordained and God-sustaining evolution, both micro and macro.